Updated: Mar 9

 Alpe Piana below Colle del Turlo

 In less than a kilometre from La Piana we had gained 400M of ascent before the trail once again headed south at a more benign gradient without crossing too many contours.
 Just before the Bivouac Lanti the trail began to climb steeply and twist once again into the arduous final ascent to Colle del Turlo (2738M).
+I took some time a the col to stretch the membrane in my left foot in an attempt to ease the pain from the plantar fasciitis.
+A fellow trekker expressed sympathy and concern for my plight and I assured him that all would be well once we got moving again.

 Swirling cloud on Col delle Turlo